guildai/guild.ai/pages/docs/runs.md

 - Delete runs that you're no longer interested in
 - Select successful runs for deployment or use in other operations

-The work centers on *runs* --- creating, comparing, and selecting.
+The work centers on *runs*---creating, comparing, and selecting.

 ## Concepts